paezha/University-AI-Panel/README.md

 &#10;Put another way: If McMaster gave ALL OF ITS REVENUE to Microsoft, it would only account for 842899000 / (198000000000 * 1.3019) or less than one third of a percentage point of Microsoft's revenue.
 --->

-One could ask whether there is value in doing things more slowly, less expertly at the beginning, in order to make the delicate process of thought work, so that the brain can accomplish genuinely exceptional things later, and perhaps even more efficiently.
+One could ask whether there is not more value in doing things slowly, less expertly at the beginning, in order to make the delicate process of thought work, so that the brain can accomplish genuinely exceptional things later–perhaps even more efficiently.

-### Learning the wrong stuff and deskilling

 But let us assume for a moment that using AIs in their current form does becomes an in-demand tool in the short term.
 What is the expected